bluemountainbookstore/bluemountainbookstore.github.io/_posts/2015-01-25-big-shiny-plans.md

 ### A Marijuana Retailer

 Under Measure 91, [recreational marijuana](http://www.oregon.gov/olcc/marijuana/Pages/Frequently-Asked-Questions.aspx) becomes legal under Oregon law starting July 1, 2015.
 By January 4, 2016, the OCC must begin accepting licenses for commercial growing, processing, wholesale and retail operations statewide.
-Further details are a complete mystery at this point, and trustworthy insiders hint that member of the OLCC are completely baked right now.
+Further details are a complete mystery at this point, and trustworthy insiders hint that members of the OLCC are pretty baked right now.
 We intend to sell from our basement, reachable through a hatch on the sidewalk.